BatthulaVinay/End-to-End-Machine-Learning-Churn-Prediction/README.md

 - Deploying a model requires more than training—it involves API development, containerization, and user interface integration.
 - Designing a modular project structure improves maintainability, scalability, and code reusability.

+## 🛠️ Engineering Challenges

+During the development of this project, several engineering challenges were encountered and addressed:

+- **Class Imbalance:** Evaluated multiple models and metrics beyond accuracy to effectively handle the imbalanced churn dataset.
+- **Model Selection:** Compared Logistic Regression, Decision Tree, Random Forest, and XGBoost to identify the best-performing model.
+- **Prediction Pipeline:** Built a reusable prediction pipeline to ensure consistent preprocessing during both training and inference.
+- **API Integration:** Integrated the machine learning model with FastAPI to provide real-time predictions through REST endpoints.
+- **End-to-End Deployment:** Containerized the application using Docker and deployed it on Hugging Face Spaces for reproducible execution.
+- **Model Explainability:** Incorporated feature importance explanations to improve prediction transparency and user trust.

 ## 📄 License

 This project is licensed under the **MIT License**.
 See the [LICENSE](LICENSE) file for more information.